MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Get-MgGroupTransitiveMemberOf.md

 ## SYNOPSIS
 The groups that a group is a member of, either directly and through nested membership.
 Nullable.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaGroupTransitiveMemberOf](/powershell/module/Microsoft.Graph.Beta.Groups/Get-MgBetaGroupTransitiveMemberOf?view=graph-powershell-beta)

 ## SYNTAX